ParCoreLab/barnes/README.md

 ## Requirements

-* A 28-core Intel Cascade Lake machine running a Linux OS kernel
+* A 28-core per socket Intel Cascade Lake machine running a Linux OS kernel

 ## How to prepare the CHA-aware memory manager